top of page

 When can I come?

-I currently have appointments available on Wednesdays.
+I currently have appointments available on Mondays and Wednesdays.

 What happens if I miss or have to cancel a session?